Knighton Down

 Always openBest time to visit

-Visit in summer tutterflies amongst the chalk flora.
-Listen for ravens and buzzards, kestrels, swifts and swallows.
+Visit in summer to see the butterflies amongst the chalk flora.
+Listen for ravens, buzzards, kestrels, swifts and swallows.
 Spring brings yellowhammer song, and autumn sees passage migrants such as wheatears, whinchats and redstarts.About the reserve

-Knighton Down is a wonderful reserve to see butterflies - chalkhill and adonis blues are abundant in the summer.
-Ravens, kestrels and buzzards can be seen soaring overhead, and during the warmer months the dulcet tones of farmland and grassland birds such as yellowhammers, skylarks and meadow pipits fill the air.
+Raven, kestrel and buzzard can be seen soaring overhead all year round, and over the warmer months, the dulcet tones of farmland and grassland birds such as skylark and meadow pipit fill the air.